junfrankohara/neutrophils_detection/README.md

 # Setup and Execution

 - Models and Images: Upload required models and images to your Google Drive.
 - Availability: The segmentation and neutrophil detection models can be downloaded from the "Releases" section of this repository.

 # Environment Compatibility

 Ensure the following software versions for optimal compatibility:

     - Python: 3.10.12
-    -PyTorch: 2.1.0
+    - PyTorch: 2.1.0
     - segmentation_models_pytorch: 0.2.1
     - Pillow: 10.0.1